The Debtor's Gaol

-One of the Commissioners’ first tasks was to take control of Wellington’s fire brigade and in 1883, they opened a purpose built fire station in the bottom floor of this building.
+One of the Commissioners’ first tasks was to take control of Wellington’s fire brigade.
+In 1883, they opened a purpose built fire station in the ground floor of the building.
 Horse-drawn tenders had previously been kept at a number of locations around the town, including the Police Station and at the Sun Inn, on the opposite side of Walker Street.
-The Station, which was equipped with two engines, had eight retained officers by 1906 and moved to new premises in Foundry Road during the 1920
+The Station, which was equipped with two engines, had eight retained officers by 1906 and moved to new premises in Foundry Road during the 1920s.

 The Parish Workhouse

-The Library in Walker Street originally formed part of Wellington’s Victorian Workhouse, which was situated here until 1876, when a brewery was opened on the site.
+The former public library in Walker Street (which closed in 2009) originally formed part of Wellington’s Victorian Workhouse, which was situated there until 1876, when a brewery was opened on the site.
 The Workhouse was essentially an institution maintained by public money where paupers would go, in theory at least, to do unpaid work in return for food and accommodation.
-At the beginning of the Victorian period, conditions in each establishment were meant to act as a deterrent to potential inmates, but in practice this proved difficult to implement as many of the residents were either too sick or old to do any work or find employment elsewhere and ended up living in the institution permanently.
-One of the Commissioners’ first tasks was to take control of Wellington’s fire brigade and in 1883, they opened a purpose built fire station in the bottom floor of this building.
-Horse-drawn tenders had previously been kept at a number of locations around the town, including the Police Station and at the Sun Inn, on the opposite side of Walker Street.
-The Station, which was equipped with two engines, had eight retained officers by 1906 and moved to new premises in Foundry Road during the 1920
+At the beginning of the Victorian period, conditions in each establishment were meant to act as a deterrent to potential inmates.
+In practice, this proved difficult to implement as many of the residents were either too sick or old to do any work or find employment elsewhere and ended up living in the institution permanently.

 A New Broom Sweeps Clean

-n 1834, new legislation was introduced in England and Wales that affected the treatment of poverty for the whole of the Victorian period and established a system of administration for workhouses that lasted until 1937.
+In 1834 new legislation was introduced in England and Wales that affected the treatment of poverty for the whole of the Victorian period and established a system of administration for workhouses that lasted until 1937.
 Under the new guidelines, outdoor relief was banned and the workhouse became the only means of help for those seeking assistance.
 The management of each institution was taken out of the hands of the parish and vested in local Poor Law Unions, with an elected ‘Board of Guardians’ overseeing the running of each establishment.
-In Wellington, the Board originally met at the Parish Offices, which were situated in the older part of the building now used by the library, before they moved to Edgbaston House in 1887, which stands adjacent to modern day Larkin Way.
+In Wellington, the Board originally met at the Parish Offices, situated in the older part of the building later used by the library, before moving to Edgbaston House in 1887, which stands adjacent to Larkin Way.

 As the Nineteenth Century wore on, perceptions towards the causes of poverty in Victorian society began to change and the focus shifted away from blaming the individual for his or her own plight, towards other environmental factors outside their control, such as bad housing and a lack of formal education.
-Many local Poor Law Boards began to modernise their facilities in order to treat the inmates more effectively and ,in Wellington, a new Workhouse was opened in Holyhead Road during 1876, which included a separate infirmary and a schoolroom.
-The new building was designed by the partnership of Bidlake and Fleming in a cruciform shape and was able to accommodate 350 adult inmates by 1885.
+Many local Poor Law Boards began to modernise their facilities in order to treat the inmates more effectively.
+In Wellington, a new Workhouse was opened in Holyhead Road during 1876, which included a separate infirmary and a schoolroom.
+The facilities were designed by the partnership of Bidlake and Fleming in a cruciform shape and by 1885 could accommodate 350 adult inmates.